abelbriggs1/tm2pc-reveng/CONTRIBUTING.md

 Experience reading and writing Win32 applications is helpful.

 To contribute, simply open TM2.EXE in your favorite reverse engineering tool and start adding information from this repository.

 Most function definitions and static/global variables/structures will have their addresses documented with `@address`.
+Functions with `@address N/A` are usually wrapper functions which are heavily likely to have existed in the codebase as public C interfaces for a C++ module, but were optimized out due to inlining.

 There are many `TODO:` comments scattered across the code indicating notable fields, functions, or modules which need investigation.